pandaandbun/JavaChatty/README.md

 ### Requirments:
 - you Must run the Server before the client
 - you need java jdk installed
--

 ### Step to Run:
 Windows:
 1. Run Server.java
+2.

 ### attention:
-this program is not profect.
+- this program is not profect.
-you could must modify the 'import package'
+- you could must modify the 'import package' if you are not using ide
+- If you want it runs perfectly, use eclips